German Ethics Council: Vulnerability and Resilience in a Crisis – Ethical Criteria for Decision-Making in a Pandemic

 The German version of the Opinion "Vulnerability and Resilience in a Crisis – Ethical Criteria for Decision-Making in a Pandemic" has been published on 4 April 2022.
 In this Opinion, the German Ethics Council reflects on the experience gathered in the struggle against the COVID-19 pandemic and draws conclusions for future ways to deal with a pandemic.
 The Council develops important ethical criteria for complex decisions and presents recommendations for weighing goods in the context of pandemics.

 Suicide – Responsibility, Prevention and Autonomy

 The German version of the Opinion "Suicide – Responsibility, Prevention and Autonomy" has been published on 22 September 2022.
 The German Ethics Council illustrates the scope and complexity of phenomena related to suicidality, defines more precisely preconditions for fully autonomous suicide decisions, and highlights the different responsibilities of various stakeholders in the context of suicide decisions and suicide prevention.

+Humans and Machines – Challenges of Artificial Intelligence

+The German version of the Opinion "Humans and Machines – Challenges of Artificial Intelligence" has been published on 20 March 2023.
+The Council examines how digital technologies, and in particular artificial intelligence, affect human self-conception and interactions.
+In the view of the Ethics Council, the key question for an ethical evaluation is whether human authorship and the conditions for responsible action are expanded or diminished by the use of AI.
+In the Opinion, the Council addresses this question in four exemplary areas – medicine, schools, public communication and the shaping of public opinion, and public administration.